Think Twice (Jackie Wilson song): "Version X"

-The song was not a big hit upon its 1966 release, and may be better known today for an off-the-cuff X-rated rendition (which Wilson even gleefully introduces as "Version X").
+The song was not a big hit upon its 1966 release, and may be better known today for an off-the-cuff X-rated rendition (which Wilson even introduces as "Version X").
 Amid much laughter, the duo sing about their purported drug- and sex-crazed adventures ("I gave you all the reefer (and) all the cocaine," Baker says at one point, "and you still fucked up!").
-Obviously unsuitable for radio airplay at the time (or even today), "Version X" would not see an official release until it appeared on the compilation If It Ain't A Hit, I'll Eat My...Baby – The Dirtiest Of Them Dirty Blues on the Canadian label Zu-Zazz in 1987.
+Unsuitable for radio airplay at the time (or even today), "Version X" would not see an official release until it appeared on the compilation If It Ain't A Hit, I'll Eat My...Baby – The Dirtiest Of Them Dirty Blues on the Canadian label Zu-Zazz in 1987.
 (It can also be found on Eat To The Beat – The Dirtiest Of Them Dirty Blues, released in 2006 on Bear Family Records.)

 Wilson and Baker would record seven more duets from 1965 to 1969 (including a cover of Johnny Ace's "Pledging My Love"), but none was a hit.